joelparkerhenderson/github-special-files-and-paths/README.md

   * using Markdown, typically with a file name name extension "`.md`" or "`.markdown`".

+  * TODO: any other formats, such as ASCIIDOC?

 There are exceptions, such as the CODEOWNERS file, which uses a special syntax.

-TODO: how to add other formats, such as ASCIIDOC?

 GitHub special files can typically be located in three special directories: